Symmetric Triangle Quadrature Rules for Arbitrary Functions: Numerical Example: Singular Functions Appearing in Electromagnetic Simulations

 To assess the performance of the rules arising from these approaches, we compute reference solutions for $I_c$ and $I_s$, as described in Reference~\cite{freno_ieee}, for $A$ being defined by the vertices $(0,0)$, $(1/20,1/20)$, and $(-1/20,1/20)$.
 For Domain 1, $A'=A$ and, for Domain 2, $A'$ is defined by the vertices $(0,1/10)$, $(-1/20,1/20)$, and $(1/20,1/20)$.

 Figures~\ref{fig:180}--\ref{fig:0} show the relative errors $\varepsilon=\left|(\tilde{I}_k-I_k)/I_k\right|$, between the reference solution $I_k$ and the quadrature solution $\tilde{I}_k$ for $k=\{c,\,s\}$ in Equation~\ref{eq:integrals}.
 These figures compare the quadrature rules presented in this paper, as well as the polynomial quadrature rules for both domains and integrals.
 As shown in Figures~\ref{fig:cos_180} and~\ref{fig:cos_0} for $I_c$, both approaches generally outperform the polynomial quadrature rules, and Approach 1 often outperforms the polynomial quadrature rules by orders of magnitude.
-In Figure~\ref{fig:cos_180}, for example, Approach 1 outperforms the polynomial rules by four orders of magnitude for $\npoints=27$.
+In Figure~\ref{fig:cos_180}, for example, Approach 1 outperforms the polynomial rules by two orders of magnitude for $\npoints=27$.
 Approach 1 is then appropriate when a moderate accuracy (e.g., 6 or 7 digits) is sufficient.
+Though the two-dimensional characterization of the singularities more accurately describes them, the appearance of the singularities in the function sequence in pairs results in a greater reduction in the maximum polynomial degree that can be integrated than the reduction due to the one-dimensional characterization.

-Because the integrand for $I_s$ is not singular, the polynomial rules perform the best; however, Approach 1 has similar efficiency, as shown in Figures~\ref{fig:sin_180} and~\ref{fig:sin_0}.
+Because the integrand for $I_s$ is not singular, the polynomial rules perform the best; however, Approach~1 has similar efficiency, as shown in Figures~\ref{fig:sin_180} and~\ref{fig:sin_0}.

 Though not as efficient as Approach 1 for $I_c$ or the polynomial rules for $I_s$, the relative error arising from Approach 2 decreases monotonically with respect to $\npoints$, which is an important feature to guarantee improved accuracy when increasing $\npoints$.
 Additionally, for large values of $\npoints$, the points arising from Approach 2 take less time to compute than those from Approach 1 since they arise from one-dimensional rules.